ton-connect/wallets-list/README.md

 # TON Connect Wallets

-This repository contains the list of wallets that support TON Connect.
+List of wallets that support [TON Connect](https://docs.ton.org/ecosystem/ton-connect/overview).

-TON Connect [SDK](https://github.com/ton-connect/sdk) uses this list to present a choice of wallets so that dapp knows which bridge to use.
+The [TON Connect SDK](https://github.com/ton-connect/sdk) uses this list to show available wallets in dApps.

+## For Wallet Developers

+Want to integrate TON Connect into your wallet?

+> **[WalletKit](https://docs.ton.org/ecosystem/ton-connect/walletkit/overview)** — recommended SDK that handles connection flows, signing, and session management out of the box.

+Or implement the [TON Connect protocol](https://github.com/ton-blockchain/ton-connect) directly if you need full control.

+### How to Add Your Wallet

+1. Implement TON Connect using [WalletKit](https://docs.ton.org/ecosystem/ton-connect/walletkit/overview) or the [protocol spec](https://github.com/ton-blockchain/ton-connect)
+2. Submit a [pull request](https://github.com/ton-connect/wallets-list/pulls) adding your wallet **to the end of the list**
+3. We'll review and merge promptly

 ### Entry format